Cain Ackland

-Cain Ackland (born 16 March 1982) is an Australian rules football player formerly in the Australian Football League (AFL).
+Cain Jed Ackland (born 16 March 1982) is an Australian rules footballer formerly in the Australian Football League (AFL).

-Originally from South Australian National Football League (SANFL) club Port Adelaide Magpies, Ackland was drafted by Port Adelaide in the second round of the 1999 AFL Draft.
-He made his AFL debut in 2001, playing twelve games but did play another senior game for Port in three seasons and was delisted at the end of the 2004 AFL season.
+Originally from South Australian National Football League (SANFL) club Port Adelaide Magpies, Ackland was drafted by Port Adelaide in the second round of the 1999 AFL draft.
+He made his AFL debut in 2001, playing twelve games but did not play another senior game for Port in three seasons and was delisted at the end of the 2004 AFL season.